The Hassel Foundation Principal Dancer

 Originally from Summit, NJ, Julie Diana began taking ballet at age seven with the New Jersey Ballet in West Orange, NJ where she trained for five years before moving on to study at The School of American Ballet for four years.
 Her training was also supplemented with summer intensives at the Joffrey Ballet School and the San Francisco Ballet School.

-Ms. Diana’s contemporary repertoire includes, among others, Jerome Robbins’ In the Night, Fanfare, Glass Pieces, and Afternoon of a Faun; William Forsythe’s The Vertiginous Thrill of Exactitude and In the middle, somewhat elevated; Peter Martins’ The Waltz Project; Christopher Wheeldon’s Continuum, Polyphonia, Sea Pictures, and Rush; Nacho Duato’s Without Words; Twyla Tharp’s Nine Sinatra Songs and Push Comes to Shove; Matthew Neenan’s 11:11, As It’s Going, Carmina Burana, and Keep; and Mark Morris’ A Garden, Sandpaper Ballet, and Pacific.
+Ms. Diana’s contemporary repertoire includes, among others, Jerome Robbins’ In the Night, Fanfare, Glass Pieces, and Afternoon of a Faun; William Forsythe’s The Vertiginous Thrill of Exactitude, In the middle, somewhat elevated, and Artifact Suite; Peter Martins’ The Waltz Project; Christopher Wheeldon’s After the Rain, Continuum, Polyphonia, Sea Pictures, and Rush; Nacho Duato’s Without Words; Twyla Tharp’s Nine Sinatra Songs and Push Comes to Shove; Matthew Neenan’s 11:11, As It’s Going, Carmina Burana, and Keep; and Mark Morris’ A Garden, Sandpaper Ballet, and Pacific.
 She received the Isadora Duncan Award for her performances in Robbins’ Dances at a Gathering and Kenneth MacMillan’s The Invitation.

 Ms. Diana joined Pennsylvania Ballet as a Principal Dancer in September 2004 and was featured in the August 2006 issue of Dance Magazine.
 Ms. Diana has also performed throughout Spain with Angel Corella’s Foundation and traveled to Beijing and Shanghai in 2006 to appear with Nilas Martins’ Dance Company in Don Quixote and Peter Martins’ A Fool For You.
-In January 2009, she danced the role of the Waltz Girl in Serenade with the New York City Ballet.
-Ms. Diana is married to Principal Dancer Zachary Hench.
-They have a daughter and welcomed their second child, a son, in September 2011.
+In January 2009, she danced the role of the Waltz Girl in Serenade with New York City Ballet.
+Ms. Diana is married to Principal Dancer Zachary Hench, and they have two children.